OhmGeek/Banish/README.md

 Computers highlighted in green text are powered on and those in black are turned off.

 The initial project was written before I used GitHub, from June 2014 - May 2015.
 It was co-written by Tom Chambers (http://tom-chambers.co.uk).

+All references to 'BaneMark2' arise because this program replaced a previous program called Bane.
+Think of BaneMark2 as a codename, and Banish as the release name.